 Your race went well?
 It is time to take stock, to prepare for the next edition.
 It is essential to take the time to review your event: what was the feedback from participants, partners, your teams, what are the reviews like, … Using your online registration platform, you will be able to know the number of participants, their on-site presence, profiles and the profitability of your event.

 Once you have retrieved all the participant information, get in touch to give them information on the next race, share photos and highlights of past editions.
-You also have several other opportunities to communicate: Announcing the date, announcing the location, when registrations open, the different rates offered, the novelties of the edition, …
+You also have several other opportunities: Announcing the date, announcing the location, when registrations open, the different rates offered, the novelties of the edition, …